uilianries/imgui/Developer-Tips.md

 ### Continuous integration
 Branches pushed publicly will have [build actions](https://github.com/ocornut/imgui/actions) run on them.

-### Automation and regression testing system
-We are using a large suite of automated tests (still unpublished, see [#435](https://github.com/ocornut/imgui/issues/435)), recurrent contributors can get access to it.

 ### Using Natvis file for Visual Studio debugging
 The `misc/natvis/imgui.natvis` file may be included in your project to provide support for dear imgui types in the debugger (e.g. expanding of `ImVector<>` arrays).